 Before school begins, parents must complete emergency contact information on Sycamore as part of SBCS's online enrollment process.
-Parents should contact the school to update this information as changes occur, including email address changes and phone number changes.
+Parents should contact the school to update this information as changes occur throughout the year, including email address changes and phone number changes.
 It is vitally important that SBCS has complete and accurate information in the office.
+The school office goes off of the most recent updated information until notified otherwise.